sen2vm/sen2vm-core/README.md

  * In [/src/test/java/esa/sen2vm/](/src/test/java/esa/sen2vm/) for functionnal tests,
  * In dedicated <mark>**Document**</mark>, for quality tests (which also includes functionnal tests description)

-It is to be noted that orthorectification using Sen2VM gave equivalent results than Operationnal orthorectification.
-In image below, no visual shift can be seen (precise mesured in report above), however, difference between LB radiance and LC reflectance can be observed:
+It is to be noted that orthorectification using Sen2VM gave equivalent results than orthorectification of operational L1C products.
+In image below, no visual shift can be seen (precise mesured in report above; slight differences between L1B radiance and L1C reflectance can be observed:
 ![L1B Ortho versus L1C Operationnal Ortho](assets/images/README_Ortho_GIF.gif)

 #